Last updated

 };

 Then we can use the SocialLoginButton component to show the option to log in with LinkedIn to the users.
-Remember to add the LinkedIn related translation keys as well as LinkedIn logo too!
+Remember to add the LinkedIn related marketplace text keys as well as LinkedIn logo too!
 Usually, different identity providers have brand centers where you can find the logos and guidelines how to use them.
 You can download LinkedIn logo from LinkedIn brand center.

 const linkedinButtonText = isLogin ? (